fartbagxp/jump-host/README.md

 1. `Is it okay for everybody on the team to know another person's TOTP secret key?`

-    This is a process and surface area question to security.
+    This is a policy and process question to security.
 The question is more personal to the team (Do you trust your teammates?).
 If you have a large team, in hundreds of people, and everybody has access to [credstash](https://github.com/fugue/credstash, storing the TOTP secret key in this fashion might not be a solution for you.

 ## TODO